adfinis/virtesk/doc/start-and-stop-management.md

 Running VMs do consume ressources, in particular memory.
 This article describes start/stop behavior and ways to save ressources by shutting down unused VMs.

+This article was written with Ovirt 3.4/3.5 in mind.
+Ovirt 3.6 introduces new features for shutting down VMs upon spice disconnect.
+Those features can be used as an alternative to the approach described here.

 ## Start/Stop behaviour
 ### Thinclients startup: VM auto-launch
 Whenever a TC is started, it checks if the assigned VM is already running.
 If not, it is started automatically.